tech2wiki/tech2wiki-website/content/tech2_pcmcia/writing_pcmcia_cards/writing_pcmcia_using_globaltis.md

 ![](write_globaltis_09.webp)

-During the process the Tech 2 will show the following screen:
+During the process the Tech2 will show the following screen:

 ![](write_globaltis_10.webp)